lablup/backend.ai/index.md

 ```

 Now you have executed a real Lua code without installing Lua!

+Want more?
+How about GPU-supported TensorFlow?
 There are [many more languages you can use](http://github.com/lablup/sorna-repl).

 You may run also [your own Sorna API server on your machines](https://github.com/lablup/sorna).
+<sup>* Python 3.5.2+, Linux 64bit or macOS, Docker 1.10+ required</sup>

 Note: public API key registration site is under construction!